php-fig/fig-standards/proposed/tracing-meta.md

 ## 3 Approaches

 To fulfil the requirement of most APM tools, this PSR will be loosely modeled on the [OpenTelemetry Tracing Specification][OTelTrace] and [Tracing API][OtelTraceApi].\
-We aim to allow the majority of APM tools to use the PSR interfaces a minimum backwards incompatible changes as to encourage adoption.
+We aim to allow the majority of APM tools to use the PSR interfaces with minimum backwards incompatible changes to encourage adoption.

 [OtelTrace]: https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/overview.md#tracing-signal
 [OtelTraceApi]: https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/api.md